Naereen/web-sphinx/hitch-hiking.en.rst

 Before 2012
 ^^^^^^^^^^^
-A very little bit, well I was not 18 at the time...
+A very little bit, well I was not 18 at the time…

 ------------------------------------------------------------------------------